 Just another attempt to avoid the non-avoidable.
 Yes, you might appoint a fintech company as a supplier, and agree on clear terms, roles, and responsibilities, creating the necessity for the fintech to pass a strong procurement audit.
 My guess: Not many start-ups are made for that.
 This solution would allow the fintech culture continues to be undisturbed to a certain degree.
 But is it really?
 The fintech must be capable to catch up with the quality requirements of an established, regulated company, as regards to documentation, service level agreements, price expectations, audits, etc.

 Let´s face it: if there is a remaining “innovation-intolerance” at the incumbent, it will not work.

 Only once there is that kind of cultural “cooperation- and acquisition readiness” at the incumbent, the acquisition and cooperation of a start-up will be successful.
 Analyzing the M&A transaction or a cooperation-onboarding process itself, it’s well-known that HR and cultural biases don’t play an important enough role.
 With the help of an HR specialist and their team, it’s possible to analyze the potential contribution of human resources and organizational development to the M&A process and develop a suitable program that can be used before, during and after such a transaction.
 The majority of the points addressed might be common sense.
 But, are they common practice?

 Finally: The digital revolution will make a consistent and consequent culture- and thus HR- management more than ever an essential, central point of success.
-Errors will scale fast in such an environment and can be then detected in the form of depreciations within the owner´s P&L. Given the current fintech-valuations, proper HR-management seems to be less costly.
+Errors will scale fast in such an environment and can be then detected in the form of depreciation within the owner´s P&L. Given the current fintech valuations, proper HR management seems to be less costly.